 A relentlessly honest and engrossing memoir, READING WITH PATRICK is, as Claire Messud says, “a defining story for our times, and, abidingly, a testament to the power of language and of books.”

-Pre-order in hardcover or ebook now
+Order in hardcover or ebook now (US)

 A portion of the book's royalties have been set aside for several funds, including a personal fund for Patrick, a college fund for his daughter, and donations to the Boys & Girls Club of Phillips County, an organization I have worked with, in Patrick's honor.
 If you are interested in exploring avenues to contribute to the Delta, in particular programs related to felon re-entry and adult literacy, please get in touch.